senderle/talediff/README.md

 # Acknowledgements

-This repository contains code from the [Glove](https://github.com/stanfordnlp/GloVe) -- the contents of `eval` are essentially copied directly.
+This repository contains code from [Glove](https://github.com/stanfordnlp/GloVe) -- the contents of `eval` are essentially copied directly.

 # Concept